prathimacode-hub/Protectrizer/README.md

 # Protectrizer - Study Your Health

+Note : I had uploaded a wrong video in devpost.
+I shall add the youtube link here.

+Link to the demo :

 ## AIM

 This is the web app which can be a good mate for you to allow early recognitions to risk-survival diseases.